 Developmental origins of health and disease

-Originally hypothesized by David Barker, M.D., Ph.D., FRS, more than 30 years ago, the field of developmental origins of health and disease, also known as DOHaD, has grown exponentially since.
+Originally hypothesized by David Barker, M.D., Ph.D., FRS, more than 30 years ago, the developmental origins of health and disease field of research, also known as DOHaD, has grown exponentially.
 Professor Barker based his work on observations that adult heart disease mortality in England was inversely correlated with low birth weight infants fifty years earlier.
-While initially met with skepticism, a surge of basic animal studies demonstrated the ways in which environmental adversities can compromise organ development and maturation of developing mammals.
+In other words, if a baby had low birth weight, that baby had a higher risk of heart disease later in life.
+While initially met with skepticism, a surge of basic animal studies demonstrated the ways in which low birth weight, and other environmental adversities, can compromise organ development and maturation of developing mammals.

-Epidemiologic data from multiple populations, time frames, and geographic areas as well as data from clinical and experimental studies followed, indicating that our earliest environments play a powerful role in predicting risk for many chronic diseases.
+Epidemiologic data from multiple populations, time frames, and geographic areas - as well as data from clinical and experimental studies - indicate that our earliest environments play a powerful role in predicting risk for many chronic diseases.

 While the birth weight data have been replicated several times over in multiple countries, further research has led to the discovery of a number of additional pregnancy related factors that predict disease.

 Read a brief description of several issues impacted by developmental origins followed by a list of research articles to dig deeper into the science.